-The role of trustees is defined by the Education Act, but not well known.
-Individual trustees are part of a team, charged with promoting student achievement and well being, effectively management resources, and guiding the “big picture” policies of the school board in the interest of all students.
+The role of trustees is defined by the Education Act, but is not well known.
+Individual trustees are part of a team, charged with promoting student achievement and well being, effectively managing resources, and guiding the “big picture” policies of the school board in the interest of all students.
 As a group, trustees hold their one employee, the Director of Education, accountable for the functioning of the entire system through annual goal setting and evaluation.
 The team is focused on building strong, resilient, happy and engaged students and communities for lifelong learning.
 Developing a multi-year plan is also an important role.
 The Halton District School Board’s Multi Year Plan 2016-2020 is based on the values of Accountability, Collaboration, Creativity, Empathy, Equity, Integrity.

 The trustee role is one of developing strong policies that translate to meaningful action for each and every student.
 I also see the role as listening actively to students, school communities, teachers, staff and administrators, and facilitating discussion, processes and solutions.
 Clear communication is at the heart of this.
 Over the last four years, it has been increasingly necessary to communicate also about the limitations of this role.
 The Provincial Ministry of Education determines things like curriculum, overall budgets allocations and how budgets must be spent, who gets new schools, and guidelines that have a strong influence on local outcomes (such as pupil accommodation processes).
 For many years, the Halton District School Board has been at or near the bottom in terms of per pupil funding and this is a challenging spot.
 Trustees work tirelessly to build relationships with municipal, provincial and federal counterparts to advocate for this community.